What is your mailing address, phone and general email?

 There is, however, a way to cross-process kodachrome using alternative chemicals to produce a black and white negative, which has to be scanned to be viewed.
 Other outdated films can also be processed in alternative chemicals to produce usable images.

 The turnaround time for this type of processing can take up to 3 months, and there is no guarantee that an image will be produced because of the age of the film and the alternative process involved.
 Check with a sales associate for more information.

 What’s the turnaround time for film processing and transfer?

-What’s the difference between a One-Light and Scene-to-Scene Color Correction?
+What’s the difference between log, best-light, and scene to scene?